 Erik Satie \ Introduction

 Eccentric yet visionary French composer Erik Satie was born at Honfleur, near Le Havre, on 17 May 1866.
-Despite being labeled the laziest student at the Paris Conservatoire in 1881, Satie was a gifted pianist, and by 1890 was engaged as musical director at the bohemian Chat Noir cabaret in Montmartre.
-Already Satie had written his three famous Gymnopédies, completed in the spring of 1888.
+Despite being labelled the laziest student at the Paris Conservatoire in 1881, Satie was a gifted pianist, and by 1890 had been engaged as musical director at the bohemian Chat Noir cabaret in Montmartre.
+Already Satie had composed his three famous Gymnopédies, completed in the spring of 1888.

-His friend and fellow composer Claude Debussy called Satie "the precursor" in recognition of his harmonic innovations, and described him as "a gentle medieval musician lost in this century."
-In fact Satie anticipated many developments on 20th century music, from chromatism to serialism to minimalism, and made virtues of simplicity, economy and wit.
-These qualities, coupled with a shrewd awareness of developing trends in modern art, from Matisse to Man Ray, Picabia to Picasso, Cocteau to Brancusi, Dada to Surrealism, make Satie the personification of the espirit nouveau, and not merely the composer of the popular classics Gymnopédies and Parade.
+His friend and fellow composer Claude Debussy called Satie "the precursor" in recognition of his harmonic innovations, and would describe him elsewhere as "a gentle medieval musician lost in this century."
+In fact Satie anticipated many developments in 20th century music, from chromatism to serialism to minimalism, and made virtues of simplicity, economy and wit.
+These qualities, coupled with a shrewd awareness of developing trends in modern art, from Matisse to Man Ray, Picabia to Picasso, Cocteau to Brancusi, Dada to Surrealism, make Satie the personification of the espirit nouveau, and far more than the composer of popular classics such as Gymnopédies and Parade.

 "Erik Satie was the only musician who had eyes."
 (Man Ray)

 "The smallest work by Satie is small in the way a keyhole is small.
 Everything changes when you put your eye to it - or your ear."
 (Jean Cocteau)

 "It's not a question of Satie's relevance.
 He's indispensable."
 (John Cage)